-I thought you might like to know how Stormchase wrist and hand warmers came to the market.
+I am Carolyn Eddery and I thought you might like to know how Stormchase Wrist and Hand Warmers came to the market.

-I was riding out one morning in February 2009 from Clives yard, and it was absolutely freezing.
-There were about twenty of us, and we were all riding yearlings and we were heading for an all-weather gallop called the Alberhatri.
-We weren’t galloping, but Clive liked to get us to canter for a few furlongs bunched up, similar to what you see when you watch racing without the speed!
+Once the children left home I resumed a regular riding out schedule at Clive Britian’s Yard, Newmarket.
+On one of these group morning sessions in the depths of winter, we were riding yearlings and headed for an all-weather gallop called the Alberhatri.
+We weren’t actually galloping but Clive liked to get us to canter for a few furlongs bunched up, similar to what you see when you watch racing but without the speed!

 Thank you for reading this,